Skip to content

 Known gaps and limitations:

 • Repeater / Room Server per-source parity is behind Companion.
-Repeater is selectable as a USB device type, but most new 4.5 features (local telemetry poller, remote-telemetry scheduler, telemetry-mode toggles) require a Companion connection on the source side.
+Repeater is selectable as a USB device type, but features like local telemetry polling and telemetry-mode toggles require a Companion connection on the source side.

 • Notifications for MeshCore events are minimal β€” apprise/push surfaces aren't yet first-class.